Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

-In the above specific instances, demand was represented on $n=3$ qubits loaded using qGAN modeling, devoid of reliance on any predefined function, with the values of demand falling between the range of $D = [0,7]$.
-For any arbitrary maximum demand $N$, $n=\log N$ qubits will be needed to encode the distribution.
-Likewise, the decision variable $s$ is encoded within $k=\log N$ qubits,(for most cases $n=k$) employing parameterization through the Real Amplitudes ansatz in qiskit, with a repetition count of $R=2$.
-The augmentation of repetition layers leads to an increased number of parameters, thereby expanding the available state space.
-However, it simultaneously introduces greater complexity in the optimization process \cite{express}.
+In the above instances, demand was encoded across $n=3$ qubits using qGAN modeling, accommodating values within the range of $D = [0,7]$.
+To encode any given maximum demand $N$, $n=\log N$ qubits are required to represent the distribution.
+Similarly, the decision variable $s$ is encoded within $k=\log S$ qubits ($S$ is the maximum supply amount), using the Real Amplitudes ansatz in qiskit, with a repetition count of $R=2$.
+Increasing the repetition layers increase the number of parameters, thereby expanding the available state space.
+However, this expansion simultaneously introduces greater complexity into the optimization process.\cite{express}.

 The qGAN model is adaptable since it can be fitted into the complexity of the underlying data, and the resolution of the loading scheme can be traded against the complexity of the training data by adjusting the number of qubits employed and the circuit depth.
 Furthermore, qGANs provide incremental learning, which means that the model can be modified as fresh training data samples become available.
 This can result in a significant reduction in the time during training in real-world learning scenarios.